 It is through process management that it is possible to integrate the activities of different areas, teams and systems, optimizing the work of the entire organization.

-In times when there is no room for waste, process management becomes one of the fundamental parts for any company to achieve success.
+In times when there is no room for waste, process management becomes one of the fundamental pieces for any company to achieve success.
 After all, it is only with good management that bottlenecks and opportunities for improvement will be found.

 – Improve the relationship and communication between members and areas of the organization;